 7 – 孤独の輪郭

 The verses are tasteful in their approach to jazz music.
-You can see that gritty yet classy environment appears before your eyes as you listen to this song.
-The ambience is spot on for me, capturing the whole jazz bar vibe however not exaggerating once.
+You can see that a gritty yet classy environment appears before your eyes as you listen to this song.
+The ambiance is spot on for me, capturing the whole jazz bar vibe however not exaggerating once.

 It is dim in here, it smells like cigarettes, people are classily sat at their booths, Masuda is on stage performing with his band.
 It’s quite the soundscape for me.

 The chorus brings shredding guitar riffs – only noticeable to your right in the headphones/studio monitors – to the table, adding a bit of spice to the instrumental.